Robert Williams (architect): Social campaigning

+Egypt

 From 1914 Williams practised in Cairo, Egypt.
 He was drawn there by a commission for the Welsh-owned Davies Bryan Company, a retailer.
 Williams refurbished one of the company's shops in Alexandria and built a large shop in Cairo.
 The Cairo shop, the largest in the city at that time, was a large structure of red Aberdeen granite and Somerset Doulting freestone.
 It had a strong Welsh influence, displaying the emblem and motto ("Y Gwir yn Erbyn y Byd" Welsh: "Truth against the world") of the Eisteddfod.